screig/docker_build_test/README.md

-# docker_build_test
+Build a docker image using github actions

-Build a docker image using githib actions
+Doesn't work the action fired once, now each time I got the actions page it says "Actions are not enabled".
+You enable it, but it does not remember it next time you go back.